Back to Blog

 • next_offset: critical for order preservation (more on this in a sec)

-We also made sure the endpoint uses request.app.state.redis — a lesson learned the hard way when an early version failed silently due to incorrect Redis instance binding.
+I also made sure the endpoint uses request.app.state.redis — a lesson learned the hard way when an early version failed silently due to incorrect Redis instance binding.
 That fix was small but vital.

 Security-wise, the endpoint is admin-only, protected by JWT and rate-limited.
 You don’t want just anyone reviving pipeline jobs.